Train Your People on How to Bid on Government Contracts & Increase Business Revenues. If Not, Your Competition Will

 Tip: Be careful when hiring incumbent employees.
 Also, become familiar with rights of first refusal and displace of incumbent staff.

-The above information only touches the surface of the main points for you to consider when learning how to bid on government contracts and improving you government bid proposal writing.
-However, focusing on these major points can increase your chances of winning federal government proposals.
+The above information only touches the surface of the main points for you to consider when learning how to write a government proposaland improving your government bid proposal writing.
+However, focusing on these major points of government proposal writing can increase your chances of winning federal government proposals.
 Staying current on amendments or changes to the solicitation will keep you compliant with how to write a government contract proposal.